ethereumjs/ethereumjs-monorepo/README.md

 - `opts.address` - The address of the account that is executing this code.
 The address should be a `Buffer` of bytes.
 Defaults to `0`
 - `opts.origin` - The address where the call originated from.
 The address should be a `Buffer` of 20bits.
 Defaults to `0`
 - `opts.caller` - The address that ran this code.
 The address should be a `Buffer` of 20bits.
 Defaults to `0`
+- `opts.txHash` - The hash of the transaction.
+The hash should be a `Buffer` of 32bits.
 - `cb` - The callback.
 It is given two arguments, an `error` string containing an error that may have happened or `null` and a `results` object with the following properties
   - `gas` - the amount of gas left as a `bignum`
   - `gasUsed` - the amount of gas as a `bignum` the code used to run.